 Cloud-based “smart queues” allow pharmacists at multiple locations to assist with the verification workload.
 Technicians capture images of each prescription which are then automatically routed for verification to the first available pharmacist in your organization.

 Do your pharmacies suffer from an inefficient distribution of the workload?
 Do some of your locations experience a greater prescription volume than the others?
-Learn more about the benefits of load balancing by clicking below!
+You don't have to keep letting one location do all the rowing!